0xsuryansh/SortMyYoutube/README.md

 ### Fetch Videos from YT and Store
-   -Endpoint : /video
+   - Endpoint : /video
-   -Method : GET
+   - Method : GET
-   -Description : Explicit API for calling the youtube API and saving data to db This API can be hit by an external CRON job on AWS Lambda for removing dependency on @Scheduled background task which can lead to same API calls.
+   - Description : Explicit API for calling the youtube API and saving data to db This API can be hit by an external CRON job on AWS Lambda for removing dependency on @Scheduled background task which can lead to same API calls.